vydra/average-build-time/README.md

 ## Parameters:

-server - Gradle Enterprise server name (assumes https on port 443)
+server - Gradle Enterprise server name (assumes https on port 443) (required)

 port - Gradle Enterprise server port.
 Defaults to 443

 hours - how many hours to go back from now.
 Default is 24hours.
 Use 'all' for all builds scans in the system (Warning: maybe be slow)

-tag - tag to filter
+tag - tag to filter (optional)

-customValue - custom value to filter
+customValue - custom value to filter (optional)

 success - filter only successful builds (default is all builds)